-Games with multiple players operate on a “may-the-best-player-win” premise.
+Games with multiple players, such as the ones found on non Gamestop casinos, operate on a “may-the-best-player-win” premise.
 For players who cannot afford it, or do not want to pay for extra enhancements, microtransactions seem to be presenting an unfair advantage to paid-up rivals.

 Players may also fork out more money to increase their chances of winning the game, which is where the gambling aspect becomes obvious.
 The gaming concept of “loot boxes,” for example, requires that players pay a small price for a random array of items they don’t understand before purchasing it.
 In some instances, these items are rare and worth something, but it could also be repeat purchases, which are rendered worthless from a gaming perspective.

 Developers target players with buying loot boxes during the game because it is incredibly lucrative for the company.
 Gaming giants like EA Sports, however, have had to rework and relaunch some of their most popular games, removing loot boxes and microtransactions following public outcry.
 Online platforms, like GClub, also offer free-to-play games on the mobile casino with microtransactions that are carefully regulated.